hfg-gmuend/openmoji/CONTRIBUTING.md

 ## How to Submit a Pull Request
 [Fork](https://help.github.com/articles/fork-a-repo/) the OpenMoji repository and create a ["PR" pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) from your fork.
+(Here is also a [friendly video tutorial on "PR" pull requests](https://www.youtube.com/watch?v=_NrSWLQsDL4) by Daniel Shifmann / The Coding Train)

 ## Developer Setup